 - Photo Stamp: Time, date, temperature, moon phase and camera name

 - PIR Settings: No

 - Flash Settings: No

 Picture Trigger & Recovery Speed: 0.76 s. / 2.4 s. | Video Trigger & Recovery Speed: 0.79 s. / 2.7 s. | Detection Range: 90 ft.

-The picture trigger time isn't surprising but the video trigger time certainly is.
-0.79 second video trigger is incredibly quick compared to all the other cameras out there.
-The picture and video trigger speeds are both really quick as well.
+The picture trigger time isn't surprising but the video trigger certainly is.
+0.79 second video trigger is incredibly quick compared to all the other cameras.
+The picture and video recovery speeds are impressive as well.

 The Spec Ops hit at 90 ft. once in our Shootout, so that is the official detection range.
 We would expect the camera to reasonable detect from 70-80 ft. more consistently.
 The detection angle is 7.5° wider than the field of view, this could create some false triggers.
 Overall, we are impressed with the detection range and the speed in which the camera is capable of triggering.